datahub-project/datahub/docs/rfc/active/rbac/rbac.md

 2.  *Roles*: Create, Read, Update Roles.

-- Accepts a name and list of Privileges,
+- Accepts a name and list of Policies,

 ```
 // Create a role.